 The availability of your dream venue

-So, your venue is your #1 priority?
+So, your wedding venue is your #1 priority?
 Well, you’ll want to find a date when the one you love is available.
 If you’ve chosen an extremely sought after spot, you should be prepared to make a few compromises when it comes to your wedding date.

 Your work schedule